catalystneuro/dombeck-lab-to-nwb/src/dombeck_lab_to_nwb/nagappan_embargo_2023/nagappan_embargo_2023_notes.md

 "Channel 1" is recorded from cell bodies and "Channel 2" is recorded from axons located in the striatum.
 The excitation wavelengths for the two channels are: 920 nm for Channel 1 (Green) and 1070 nm for Channel 2 (Red).

+## Motion correction

+Motion correction was performed for both channels.
+The motion corrected imaging data is saved in a separate TIF file for each channel.
+The x, y shifts (in the unit of pixels) for each frame are saved in a separate MAT file for each channel.

 ![Alt text](dual_channel_tif.png)